rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 Node operators may currently configure each minipool to either:

 - Use the delegate active at the time of creation, then upgrade to future delegates of their choosing, or
-- Use the latest protocol delegate at all times
+- Use the latest delegate at all times

 This opt-in upgrade model was originally designed to protect node operators from malicious or unsafe upgrades.
 However, it also allows minipools to permanently avoid protocol changes approved by governance.